Forum | Register | Login | Contact

 The BBC Radio Panic

-On 16 January 1926, BBC Radio interrupted a broadcast of a speech from Edinburgh to give a special announcement: an angry mob of unemployed workers were running amok in London, looting and destroying everything in sight.
+On 16 January 1926, BBC Radio interrupted a broadcast of a speech from Edinburgh to give a special announcement: an angry mob of unemployed workers was running amok in London, looting and destroying everything in sight.
 Listeners were stunned.
-Anxiously they gathered around their radios to hear the frightening news.
-They heard that the National Gallery had been sacked and the Savoy Hotel blown up.
-And the alarming reports continued, with news that the Houses of Parliament were being attacked with trench mortars:
+Anxiously they gathered around their radios as the alarming reports continued, informing them that the National Gallery had been sacked, the Savoy Hotel blown up, and the Houses of Parliament were being attacked with trench mortars:

 The clock tower 320 feet in height has just fallen to the ground, together with the famous clock, Big Ben...
 Fresh reports announce that the crowd has secured the person of Mr. Wurtherspoon, the minister of traffic, who was attempting to make his escape in disguise.
 He has now been hanged from a lamppost in Vauxhall.